 Prior learning from other post-secondary institutions

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted up to a maximum of 100 hours towards this certificate.
+Credit may be granted up to a maximum of 100 hours towards this program.Apply for Advanced Standing

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs

 Pre-Approved Seminar Credit (Maximum 30 hours)

-Students may receive a maximum of 30 hours credit from most UCalgary Continuing Education Business Seminars and some part-time English as a Second Language (ESL) courses taken in the last five years.
+Students may receive a maximum of 30 hours credit from most Business Seminars and some Part-Time English as a Second Language (ESL) courses taken in the last five years.
 Credit equals approximately 2/3 instruction hours to a maximum of 30 hours, i.e. a 15-hour course or seminar will give you 10 hours credit.

-Please note that you must apply for credit for seminars and ESL courses that you have completed with UCalgary Continuing Education as not all of them apply.
-To find out if you are eligible for credit, please contact a student advisor.
+Please note that you must apply for credit for seminars and ESL courses that you have completed with UCalgary Continuing Education, as not all of them apply.
+To find out if you are eligible for credit, please contact Student Services.

-The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 150 hours for this program.

-On completion of one certificate, you may wish to pursue studies in another.
+On completion of this program, you may wish to pursue studies in another.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Human Resource Management, Marketing, and Professional Management.
+Upon completing the Certificate in Professional Management specializing in Risk Management, up to 150 hours of equivalent courses may be transferred towards certificates in Human Resource Management, and Professional Management.
 Up to 100 hours of equivalent courses may be transferred towards the Certificate in Change Management.
 Some courses may transfer to the Occupational Health and Safety certificates and diploma program.
 The number of hours will vary based on certificate requirements and courses.

 If a student is able to satisfy admission requirements to the UCalgary Faculty of Arts, Faculty of Science, or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.

-Awards are given to deserving students not only for their academic achievement, but also for community involvement.
+Each year, scholarships and awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.

-It is the student's responsibility to ensure all requirements for graduation are fulfilled, and to apply to graduate.
+It is the student's responsibility to ensure all requirements for graduation are fulfilled.

-View our Graduation page for details.
+See Graduation for details.